 A: Let’s start with the concept of a gift.
 If I want to give you a gift, I can buy it and then give it to you.
-If you accept the gift, you become the owner of the gift.
+When you accept the gift, you become the owner of the gift.

 If a person decides to give a gift of real estate to someone, they can purchase that property and deed it to someone else.
-But that alone will not be sufficient to transfer titleTitle refers to the ownershipOwnership is the absolute right to use, enjoy, and dispose of property.
-You own it! of a particular piece of property. to the property to the recipient.
+But that alone will not be sufficient to transfer title to the property to the recipient.
 The person receiving the real estate as a gift must do something to accept it.

 If someone simply records a document transferring title to a second person, the document would be legal but would not transfer ownership of that title without some form of affirmative acceptance by the person receiving the property.